-Two College of LAS professors at the Urbana-Champaign campus have been named University Scholars in recognition of their excellence in teaching, scholarship and service.
-Alison M. Bell, a professor of animal biology, and Luisa-Elena Delgado, a professor of Spanish and Portuguese, were among five professors on the Urbana-Champaign campus who received the honor.
+Two professors in the College of LAS have been named University Scholars in recognition of their excellence in teaching, scholarship, and service.
+Brian Allan, a professor of entomology, and Antony Augoustakis, a professor and head of the Department of Classics, were among five professors on the U of I campus to receive the honor.

 “Exceptional faculty are at the very core of the University of Illinois’ standing as a global leader in education and innovation,” said Barbara Wilson, the executive vice president and vice president for academic affairs for the U of I System.
-“The University Scholars program honors the best of the best, and showcases the leading-edge scholarship and teaching that help transform students’ lives and drive progress for our state and nation.”
+“The University Scholars program honors the best of the best, showcasing the phenomenal research and teaching that transform students’ lives and drive progress for our state and nation.”